ARM-software/arm-systemready/docs/log_parser_guide.md

 - **Reason is REQUIRED** for each waiver entry; missing reasons are skipped (quietly unless verbose)
 - Waivers cascade down (Suite → TestSuite → TestCase → SubTest)
 - Waivers only apply to **failed** tests (passing tests are not affected)
+- For nested BSA/SBSA failures, if all failed nested children under a failed parent are waived, the parent subtest/testcase is also marked `FAILED (WITH WAIVER)`
 - Waiver reasons appear in both detailed HTML and summary reports
 - Multiple waivers can be applied to the same suite